robertkrimen/otto/README.md

 func FalseValue() Value
 ```

-FalseValue will return a value representing false.
+FalseValue will return a Value representing the bool value false.

 It is equivalent to: